 Let’s start with the bass.
 The bass is nice and punchy but quite tight.
 Some people are saying that it rolls off around midbass which makes the extension good but not great however as a whole I don’t see it much of an issue at all.
 In comparison to the good old M50, the MSR7 is more even-sounding and has better bass to midrange transition as the former tends to bleed into the midrange a bit.
 MSR7’s upper bass is free of bloat too making it more balanced sounding.

 I couldn’t help but compare the MSR7 to the open-backed Beyerdynamic DT880 in treble and it’s quite close.
-The DT 880 of course has better treble extension with more air and less emphasis in lower treble.
+The DT 880 of course has a better treble extension with more air and less emphasis in the lower treble.
 But it’s also thinner-sounding and can be ‘metallic’ texturally.
-So even with the DT 880 being an open headphone, I didn’t feel like there’s that big of a difference in overall treble resolution especially if you’re just listening to mainstream type of music.
+So even with the DT 880 being an open headphone, I didn’t feel like there’s that big of a difference in overall treble resolution especially if you’re just listening to the mainstream type of music.

-As this headphone is marketed for portable applications, it can be easily used with your phones, digital players and desktop computer outs.
+As this headphone is marketed for portable applications, it can be easily used with your phones, digital players, and desktop computer outs.
 That being said I didn’t bother using an amp with it.

-Unless you have a strong aversion with headphones that sound brighter than average (it’s still not too bright though), then I highly recommend the Audio-Technica MSR7 regardless if you’re looking for a portable headphone or one that can be used at home or in office within the price range.
+Unless you have a strong aversion with headphones that sound brighter than average (it’s still not too bright though), then I highly recommend the Audio-Technica MSR7 regardless if you’re looking for a portable headphone or one that can be used at home or in the office within the price range.

-The combination of good build quality and construction materials, above average passive noise isolation and of course great sound makes it an ideal choice for a sealed headphone.
+The combination of good build quality and construction materials, above-average passive noise isolation, and of course great sound makes it an ideal choice for a sealed headphone.

 This is going on our ‘top headphone list for sealed phones’ and quite possibly replace the AKG K551/K550.
-I personally also like this headphone better than the NAD Viso HP50 even though the HP50 has flatter frequency response.
+I personally also like this headphone better than the NAD Viso HP50 even though the HP50 has a flatter frequency response.
 The MSR7 to me edges the HP50 in overall clarity and punch as the latter can sound too warm at times relative to the MSR7.